 If a user is searching for your product or service but doesn’t convert, you can target them through Facebook or another social channel.
 You have so many opportunities & measurement strategies at your fingertips to drive a seamless cross-channel strategy.

 So you’ve launched your campaigns!
 Congrats, but don’t let your excitement of launching allow you to forget about our last strategy; building remarketing audiences off of your Search & Social campaigns.
-Correct UTM parameters are key to making this work.

 This is your chance to re-connect and re-engage with consumers who have already shown interest in your product or brand.
 This powerful technique gives consumers that extra push they need to convert into a lifelong customer.
 Check back in to see how you can remarket your brand on Social, coming soon!